How Agencies can Draw Maximum Benefits from Outsourcing Projects

 - Dispute resolution mechanism

 This is especially critical in the case of project-based and managed team approaches.
-In the case of the dedicated team approach, a long-term relationship with your outsourced team builds a degree of trust and dependability.
+In the case of the dedicated remote team approach, a long-term relationship with your outsourced team builds a degree of trust and dependability.
 The contract document does not remain the only binding factor when you desire to gain the maximum benefits of outsourcing.

 Regular and structured communication is an essential part of effective management.
 The need is the same when you outsource some of your business needs to a third party.